 It is important for your loved one to stay active and engaged throughout the day.
 This can come not so easily for so many older adults, particularly those who may be experiencing depression, loneliness, the loss of a spouse or close friend, or an if they have received a diagnosis recently.
 The good news is that you can get your loved one some help.
 With a professional caregiver, you can have peace of mind knowing your loved one is staying both safe and active and all of their needs, physical, mental, and emotional, are being met.

-As our parents age, they will become increasingly in need of assistance with everyday tasks.
-Things that used to be simple may become difficult, even impossible.
+As our parents become older, they will want more assistance with daily duties.
+Things that were once easy may become difficult, if not impossible.

-If you are worried about your loved one, you may be wondering how to know if they are in need of professional assistance.
-Ask yourself the following questions:
+If you are concerned about a loved one, you may be wondering how to tell if they require professional help.
+Consider the following questions:

-If the answer is yes to one or more of the above, the good news is that your loved one can get help.
-Comfort Keepers has been operating in Victoria, BC, and is an active part of the local community.
-To find out more about us, please give us a call at 778-402-2175 today!
+If you answered yes to any of the following questions, the good news is that your loved one can seek help.
+Comfort Keepers has been in business in Prince George, BC and is an active member of the community.
+Please contact us to learn more about how we can assist and care for your elderly loved one!